1uckyPh4nt0m/PassUp/README.md

 ## Configuration file
 Allows you to choose between the browser to be used, the pass and kdbx variant.
 ### Example configuration file:
-The configuration file is written in the [TOML](https://toml.io/en/) format.
+The configuration file has to be written in the [TOML](https://toml.io/en/) format.

 ```toml
 active_profile = "my-private-keepassx"